imth30ne/onlyfans-scraper-amenly/README.md

 ## Installation

-You can install this program by entering the following in your console:
+You can install this program by entering the following in your terminal:

 ```
 pip install onlyfans-scraper